 In France people celebrate the holiday in different regions by organizing local dance and fireworks displays during the evening.
 The history of this celebration is rooted to the significance of the birth of the republic.

 Bastille Day is a national holiday in France, but other places that celebrate the holiday include Martinique, New Caledonia, French Guiana, Reunion, Guadeloupe, Saint Martin and French Polynesia.
 Bastille Day is also celebrated in other parts of the world where a significant French population resides.
-On Friday, July 14, 2017 the celebrations will start early in the morning, like they do every year.

 To celebrate this day, service men and women from different units including the French Navy, French Foreign Legion and cadets from military schools take part in the parade.
 If you are celebrating, get ready to partake in dance, parties, communal meals, fireworks, balls, and more events, which will be held throughout the day.
 Celebrate the day by going out for a picnic or hosting a meal at home with family and close friends.